webmastersmith/WGU_Cloud_Computing/D319_AWS_Solution_Architect_Associate/AWS_Solutions_Architect_Associate.md

   - best practice to not use root.
 - **Shield (AWS)**
   - <https://docs.aws.amazon.com/waf/latest/developerguide/ddos-overview.html>
-  - **Standard**
-    - free.
-DDOS layer 3, 4, and 7.
-    - works Route 53, CloudFront.
+  - **Standard**: free.
+DDOS layer 3, 4, and 7. works with Route 53, CloudFront.
   - **Advanced**: extends protect to web exploits and more. includesAWS WAF, custom mitigation, and DDoS insight.
 - **Tagging**
   - use tagging to label users. **50** tags per resource.